clawrence00/mototorque/README.md

 Several sources helped me build the code for the 'browse' route;

-Rendering a page based on teh link clicked
+Rendering a page based on the link clicked

 - [Answer from Ali Yılmaz](https://stackoverflow.com/questions/50426137/flask-get-clicked-link-info-and-display-on-rendered-page)

 Filtering database values based on their first letter.

 - [Answer from John Lehmann](https://stackoverflow.com/questions/20269260/how-do-i-do-a-starts-with-query-using-sql-alchemy)

 This fixed an issue where only database entries with capital letters would be shown when browsing by a specific letter.

 - [Answer from Haleemur Ali](https://stackoverflow.com/questions/30272217/use-variable-in-sqlalchemy-ilike-statement)

-The solution for the failed test in the testing section below (deleting the incorrect record when using a modal) wasquickly found after watching this video.
+The solution for the failed test in the testing section below (deleting the incorrect record when using a modal) was quickly found after watching this video.

 - [ParwizForogh](https://youtu.be/XTpLbBJTOM4?t=3911)

  ---